Best Boat T-Tops For Center Consoles: 2022 Savings Guide

 At First Glance

-The 1.75 inch tube uprights provide a solid handhold, but don’t expect actual grab handles.
+The 1.75 inch (4.45 cm) tube uprights provide a solid handhold, but don’t expect actual grab handles.
 Frame and canopy are bright dipped anodized aluminum.
-Both supports and canopy tubes should match in diameter but I notice the top tubes are a bit smaller.
+Both supports and canopy tubes should match in diameter, but I notice the top tubes are a bit smaller.
 The front to rear measurement is 16″ center to center, so this model fits smaller consoles.

 For a cover material Oceansouth uses a cover made of dope dyed Atlas canvas.
 What’s dope dyed?
 Instead of usual fabric dyeing, where yarn gets weaved first into a fabric, followed by dyeing.
 Whereas, dope dyed yarn is the exact opposite and dyed each strand first.
 By dyeing strands of yarn before weaving the cover is UV, mold, mildew, and water resistant.
 This canopy measures 79″ long by 55″ wide giving decent protection from the sun and rain.

-Width fitment is fair for small boats with center consoles up to 39 1/3″ wide.
+Width fitment is fair for small boats with center consoles up to 39 1/3″ wide of floor space.
 Next the standing height of this boat T-Top is 79″ tall.
 Walking around, the height is okay but hanging spinning style rods might get in the way.
 Rod holders are the easiest solution for storage.
 But recognize, this T-Top isn’t strong enough to attempt trolling off it.
 Any use of rod holders is for storage only.

 Downsides of Oceansouth Heavy-Duty T-Top

 Second, the fasteners are supposed to be standard 316 stainless steel.
 But boaters complain of the included bolts snapping.
-If you choose this package it’s in your best interest to beef up the fasteners.
+Boater who choose this package it’s in their best interest to beef up the fasteners.

 Fourth, the brand doesn’t provide warranty information.
 Do they have one?
 For my money I want peace of mind that a product has a warranty.

-All around this T-Top is a traditional solution for boats that don’t need long distance towing.
-Hitting highway speed can tear the canvas top.
-Or remove the top, which is a nuisance after a long day of fishing.
+All around this t-top is a traditional solution for boats that don’t need long distance towing.
+Hitting highway speed with this tower in place can tear the canvas top.
+To fix this you could remove the top, which is a nuisance after a long day of fishing.

 The Oceansouth Heavy Duty T-Top isn’t in any way heavy-duty.
-But if you own a center console boat under 17 feet that runs under 40 mph this is an all right cheaper option.
+But if you own a center console boat under 17 feet (5.18 m), under 40 mph (64.37 km/h) it’s a decent, cheaper option.
 If you want this for fishing and don’t need to remove the top, beef up the bolts.
-It isn’t heavy-duty but it does provide worthwhile shade.
+It isn’t heavy-duty, but it does provide worthwhile shade.

-The 2020 Dolphin Pro E T-Top is the “economical” version of their Pro 2 Model.
-This T-Top is a good option for center console boats from 16 to 19 feet.
-Adjusting in width to fit center consoles up to 43″ wide.
+The 2022 Dolphin Pro E T-Top is the “economical” version of their Pro 2 Model.
+This T-Top is a good option for center console boats from 16 to 19 feet (5.79 m).
+Adjusting in width to fit center consoles up to 43 inches (109.22 cm) wide.
 It’s manufactured in China and distributed out of the US by the Dolphin brand.

 Like it’s “big brother” it attaches to your boat in two places.
 First to the deck and second to the center console via 4 provided standoffs.
 The silver brushed aluminum finish matches a boats’ hardware but has one caveat.